 Reporting via the About app

-- Click the Report an Issue tab in the app.
+- Go to the Report an Issue tab

 - Select issue type.